 Those sausages and fish will either be grilled (likely) or smoked (such as Salmon), with some fish being caught at a nearby lake like Muikku (vendace/European cisco).

 Traditional Finnish dessert at Juhannus is lätty; a Finnish pancake served with freshly picked strawberries and whipped cream.

 How about the cities then?

 If you wish to walk in the empty streets with not one other person around (perhaps an exaggeration but certainly more quiet than usual), this the time to visit a city.
-Although, and it could come as a surprise to many tourists that, most of the retail stores are closed.
+Although, and it could surprise many tourists that most of the retail stores are closed.